VenkataRohan/DBMS_Project/README.md

 100	  xyz
 200	  aaa

 staff members can
 1.add a new students to the database
-2.Can update grades and attendance of the students 3.Can also keep track of complaints register by parents
+2.update grades and attendance of the students
+3.keep track of complaints register by parents